thearn/game-of-life/README.md

 fftpack.dct(data, norm='ortho')
 ```

 but I haven't tried that yet for this.
-You'd have to define a `dct2()` method using `fftpack.dct` and separability.
+You'd have to define a `dct2()` method using `fftpack.dct` and separability (ie. the 1D transform matrix is rank-one, and the 2D tranform operator is the Kronecker product of two 1D transforms ).